mcci-catena/DNC-Server/README.md

 ## Release History

+- v1.3.0 has the following changes:
+  - Removal of OTP option for new User Signup
+  - Adding of sending invitation link for new User Signup through Admin account

 - v1.2.0 has the following changes:
   - Update Login response
   - New endpoint for getting field tags of a client